ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 When a function is invoked, it can receive arbitrary data (request payload) in text or binary form.
 The presence of a `Content-Type` request header determines the form and encoding of the data that is sent to the function.
 The data structure and format, and the content type, must match. {{site.data.keyword.codeengineshort}} runs a minimal validity check on the data and content type, and responds with HTTP status code `400` if data format or encoding is invalid.

-Depending on the value of the `Content-Type`, the function receives input data:
+Depending on the value of `Content-Type`, the function receives input data:

 #### JSON content
 {: #function-request-data-encoding-json}